jbahamon/ctm-lucca/Readme.md

 - **Bat Within**: `D, DB, B, D, DB, B, b/c` (Ground)

+Requires 1000 Power.
 Bayonetta strikes a pose.
 If hit while in this state, she will dodge the attack and time will slow down for everyone but her for a while.

 - **Infernal Demon Summon**: `D, DF, F, D, DF, F, b/c` (Ground)

+Requires 1000 Power.
 Bayonetta performs a chant, using her hair as the summoning medium for an Infernal Demon.
 The specific demon depends on the button used and whether you're using the Bayonetta 1 or 2 moveset:

   * Punch + Bayonetta 1 summons Phantasmaraneae, the Twister of Flame: a fire spider that swipes twice with its claws.
   * Kick + Bayonetta 1 summons Malphas, a demonic bird that will pause before charging forward.